BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-command-line.md

 ### Using your private spend key and view key

-If you already have a [BLOC Wallet](../wallets/Making-a-Wallet.md) you must know your **private spend key** and your **private view key** to restore your wallet using **bloc-service**.
+If you already have a [BLOC Wallet](../wallets/Making-a-Wallet.md) you must know your **private spend key** and your **private view key** to restore your wallet using **BLOC-service**.
 To find how to generate view your private key using your favorite BLOC Wallet software please refer to the [Wallet manuals available](../wallets/Making-a-Wallet.md).

 * [Create and customize your config file](#create-and-customize-your-config-file)
 * [Check all your required parameters](https://bloc-developer.com/api_bloc-service/cli_arguments?lang=english) and enter them like in this example